List of Discworld characters: Mr Pin

 Mr Pin is the brains of the New Firm, with Mr Tulip's brawn, a duo of interloping criminals in The Truth freshly arrived in Ankh-Morpork.
 In general Mr Pin makes the plans and decides where they are going to go and what they are going to do, but he is open to suggestions from his partner.
 Both men can become violent, but Mr Pin's violence is more directed and instrumental.

 Mr Pin is an operative without guilt and scruples, and ultimately even turns on his long time partner.

 Mr Pin and Mr Tulip are very similar in many respects to Messrs Croup and Vandemar, a violent duo in Neverwhere, written by Neil Gaiman.
 The two authors have collaborated before in Good Omens, and sometimes make reference to each other's works.
 However, Pratchett has denied any conscious reference in this case.
+The two characters also parody Vincent Vega and Jules Winnfield, hitmen in the Quentin Tarantino film Pulp Fiction, with their conversation about sausages-in-buns mirroring Vincent and Jules' conversation about the Quarter Pounder.

 Pteppicymon XXVIII (Teppic)

 His Greatness the King Teppicymon XXVIII, Lord of the Heavens, Charioteer of the Wagon of the Sun, Steersman of the Barque of the Sun, Guardian of the Secret Knowledge, Lord of the Horizon, Keeper of the Way, the Flail of Mercy, the High-Born One, the Never-Dying King of Djelibeybi — lit.
-'Child of the Djel', the Disc's version of Egypt — is the protagonist of the seventh Discworld novel, Pyramids.
+'Child of the Djel', the Disc's version of ancient Egypt — is the protagonist of the seventh Discworld novel, Pyramids.

-Teppic, as a young prince, is the first king to leave the kingdom, where he was trained at the Ankh-Morpork Assassins' Guild.
-His cosmopolitan nature clashes with the set in stone traditions of the ancient kingdom, especially its immutable high priest, Dios.
-After several failed attempts to act as a man of the people and to actually govern the country, he uses his training at the Guild to rescue a handmaiden Ptraci (who is later revealed to be his half-sister) from execution on the orders of "the King", in spite of his desire to pardon her.
-He is forced to flee Djelibeybi after Dios attempts to put him to death for killing the King (as his actions contradicted Dios' ideas of how the King should act and no-one knows what Teppic looks like) and the incomplete pyramid for his father King Teppicymon XXVII (built at twice the size of the previously largest one against his wishes to be buried at sea) twists the kingdom ninety degrees out of alignment with reality.
-After managing to return to the kingdom and return it to the world, Teppic abdicates in favour of Ptraci and decides to travel the world.
+Teppic, as a young prince, is the first royal to physically leave the kingdom, to be educated at the Ankh-Morpork Assassins' Guild.
+Upon his return his foreign cosmopolitan nature clashes with the set in stone traditions of the ancient kingdom, especially its immutable high priest, Dios.
+Failing to govern the country as a man of the people, he falls back into his training as an assassin to help the country.